Spread and transmission

 Exposure notification tools may be an app that you can download on your personal cell phone.
 If you choose to download an exposure notification app for COVID-19, your information is secure.
 Exposure notification apps are developed in collaboration with or endorsed by health departments.
 These apps undergo rigorous testing to determine their trustworthiness, security, and ability to protect people’s privacy.
 Until you give consent to share information with your local health department, any information you have entered into the app is stored only on your personal phone.
 Your information is stored only on your own phone and is not sent to the health department or any other third party.
 The app and your information can be deleted any time.
 When you consent to share your information with the local health department, your information is secure.

 If you have been diagnosed with COVID-19, your name will not be shared with those you came in contact with.
-The health department will only notify people you were in close contact with (within 6 feet for more than 15 minutes) that they might have been exposed to COVID-19.
+The health department will only notify people you were in close contact with that they might have been exposed to COVID-19.
 Each state and jurisdiction use their own method for collecting and protecting health information.
 To learn more, contact your state or local health department.

 No, you are not required to download an app to give information for contact tracing for COVID-19.
 Health departments commonly use case management tools to make the contact tracing process more efficient.
 These types of tools are not downloaded on personal cell phones.